HTTP-RPC/Kilo/README.md

 Path parameters must precede query parameters in the method signature and are implicitly required.
 Values are mapped to method arguments in declaration order.

 ### Body Content
-Body content may be declared as the final parameter to a `POST` or `PUT` handler:
+Body content may be declared as the final parameter in a `POST` or `PUT` handler:

 ```java
 @RequestMethod("PUT")